-Full details of the market definition exercise are contained in Section 4 of this review.
+Full details of the MCA decision on market definition are contained in Section 4 of this review.

 ASSESSMENT OF SIGNIFICANT MARKET POWER

 The MCA considers that GO plc, Melita plc, Vodafone (Malta) Ltd, Ozone (Malta) Ltd and SIS Ltd enjoy significant market power (SMP) in the provision of wholesale fixed voice call termination on their own individual public telephone network.